malikahussain/malikahussain.github.io/_pages/cv.md

 ### Publications

 #### Published
+- **Addressing the Challenges of Death Registration in India: A Path Forward**
+  Hussain, Malik Altaf, & Akhtar, Md Azharuddin (2024). _Economic and Political Weekly_ (Forthcoming).
-- Hussain, Malik, Altaf, & Tyagi, M. (2024) "Political Connections and Access to Credit: Evidence from Micro-enterprises in India." _Small Business Economics_ (_Forthcoming_).
+- Hussain, Malik, Altaf, & Tyagi, M. (2024) "Political Connections and Access to Credit: Evidence from Micro-enterprises in India." _Small Business Economics_ (Forthcoming).
 - Hussain, Malik, Altaf, & Tyagi, M. (2024) "Political Connections of Firms and Access to Credit: Evidence from the Indian Corporate Sector." _Structural Change and Economic Dynamics_.
 - Hussain, Malik, Altaf, & Tyagi, M. (2020).
 "Role of Political Connections in Land Investment: Evidence from Rural India." _Constitutional Political Economy_.